MaxvanderWerf/HomePage/projects.md

+---
 layout: page
-title: "Projects"
+title: Projects
-permalink: /Projects/
+---

 # Projects
 A list of the projects I have worked on so far

-## Project 1 -
+## Project 1 - Script to Automatically Download and Set Desktop Wallpaper

 ## Project 2 - Kaggle Competition - Titanic